Happy Holidays (Billy Idol album)

-Happy Holidays is the seventh studio album by the English rock musician Billy Idol, released on 4 December 2006.
+Happy Holidays is the seventh studio album by the English rock singer Billy Idol, released on 4 December 2006.
 It includes renditions of many traditional Christmas songs and two original songs, "Happy Holiday" and "Christmas Love".
 Music videos were released for "Jingle Bell Rock", "Happy Holiday", "White Christmas" and "Winter Wonderland".

 A remixed version with a new cover and different track list was released on November 5, 2021.
 It was also issued on vinyl for the first time.